XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 }
 ```

-In particular, note the following features of the [Payment Transaction](reference-transaction-format.html#payment):
+In particular, note the following features of the [Payment transaction][]:

 - No `Paths` field.
 The payment only succeeds if it can use a [default path](paths.html#default-paths), which is preferable.
 Using less direct paths can become much more expensive.
 - The `issuer` of both the `SendMax` and the `Amount` is the issuing address.
 This ensures that the transaction sends and delivers issuances from the issuing address, and not from some other gateway.